 Similar to the current scene, Google was the giant in 2006 but still had its competitors snapping at its heels.
 The share of Google for search amounts has been on a somewhat consistent decline, with Bing being the main competitor who also happens to provide the results for Yahoo searches.

 The key difference back in the day was MSN – remember that?
 It was MSN and Yahoo that were the main contenders up against the ever-present Google.
 The market was even a little more fragmented than is arguably the case currently with further providers such as Ask Jeeves and AOL carving a small share of all searches.

-As MSN changed in its face over the years from MSN to MSN Live though to just Live the service remained similar despite such a number of rebrands.
-Google was still far ahead in terms of share of all internet searches and this remains to this day with Live having since become the Bing many of us know and use.
+As MSN changed in its face over the years from MSN to MSN Live to just Live the service remained similar despite such a number of rebrands.
+Google was still far ahead in terms of share of all internet searches and this remains to this day with Live has since become the Bing many of us know and use.

 Meta Tags.
 Meta Tags Everywhere

 2006 certainly was different in this respect.
 Nowadays we’re all focused on the seemingly bottomless task of organic content and social.
 However, ten years ago the scene was remarkably different.

 Meta description and meta keyword tags took the lion’s share of ranking in the eyes of 2006 Google.
 Many SEO burned the midnight oil trying to get their head around this code and how to best squeeze rankings out of what they had available.

 A common sight was more stuffing than a Christmas turkey.
 Tags were crammed to the brim with keywords whether they were spelled correctly or not.
 The code for Google was at a point where there was value in adding in spelling variations and plural versions of your required keywords.
 This was largely due to the lack of contextual understanding.
 Google has since released many updates that dealt with this issue and made this way of thinking useless.